Welcome to Nolat Labs, Visitor. Please take a look around, read through the introduction here in the reception lobby.

 When you arrive at the classroom, check the board.
-Then read The Daily on this site.
+Then read The Weekly on this site.
 Every class.
-If you miss a class, check The Daily for what you need to know and do.
+If you miss a class, check The Weekly for what you need to know and do.
 There is always more to learn, more projects to complete, more experimentation that can be started.
 We’re never done, here in the Labs.

 Also unacceptable are: “I’m done;” “I did everything you asked;” and “I don’t know what (else) to do.”

 Like the school, this site is iterating.
 Constantly under construction for improvement.
 Keep your eyes open; you never know where you might find interesting tidbits, inspiration, or surprises.
 There are rewards for those who pay attention are rewarded.
 Contribute your ideas to make this better.

 Hint: this applies to our school, our city, and our world as much as to our website.

 You may be starting to feel a bit overwhelmed with all this.
 Hang in there, you’re almost through.
 There is a lot packed into the lobby; don’t worry if you feel like taking more than one time through to absorb it all.

 Feel free to review the lobby any time.
 It’s always here.

 Choose the Honor Code and there are rewards.
-In The Daily, look for the convenience store option.
+In The Weekly, look for the convenience store option.
 Get your “Early bird” bonus, or your “Bell to bell” bonus.
 Beware fraudulent claims!
 There are also “Early bird bogus” and “Bell to bell bogus” items.
 Keep your eyes and ears peeled for other goodies.

 Be honest.
 Claim your loot.
 Level up.

 So, Visitor, that’s a bit about what we do and how we do it here in the Labs.
 Remember, our main goals are improving the way we learn and saving humanity.
 It’s big stuff, so we take it one step at a time.